aguilerajul/U.Game.Feedback/README.md

 	- Open Package Manager Console.
 If you don't kwnow where it's, no worries just go to the Menus bar: **Tools ➡️ Nugget Package Manager ➡️  Package Manager Console**
 	- Once it's open choose as Default Project: **Infrastructure\U.Feedback.Repository**
 	- and run the command: **update-database**

+### DataBase Schema
+1. There are just two tables Created:
+	- Users:
+		Fields:

+			Id: UniqueIdentifier PK

+			NickName: NVARCHAR(150)

+			Name: NVARCHAR(150)

+			Email: NVARCHAR(250)

+			CreatedDate: DateTime
+	- UserFeedbacks:
+		Fields:

+			Id: UniqueIdentifier PK

+			UserId: UniqueIdentifier FK (User Table)

+			SessionId: NVARCHAR(MAX)

+			Rating: INT

+			Comments: NVARCHAR(512)

+			CreatedDate: DateTime
+2. The relationship between Users and UserFeedbacks is One to Many

+### API Routes and Payloads
+1. Feedback API
+	- Payloads: There are only 2 Actions results

+		1. **POST**: Will create a new Feedback
+			- **Session Id** is an String field
+			- **Ubi-UserId** Sent in the header needs to be one of the User ID (Guid) added to the Users table.

+					curl -X POST "http://localhost:63550/Feedback?sessionId=01d803d3-fe40-435b-90ad-42423bd0f42a" -H  "accept: */*" -H  "Ubi-UserId: 6D4B2BBE-3ABA-4852-B758-30AA5D32E3E6" -H  "Content-Type: application/json" -d "{\"rating\":0,\"comments\":\"string\"}"

+		2. **GET**: Will returns a list of the last 15 feedbacks sents and will be order it by created date.

+				curl -X GET "http://localhost:63550/Feedback/List?rating=2&totalRecords=15" -H  "accept: */*"

+2. User API
+	- Payloads:

+		1. **POST**: Will create a new user into the Users table.

+				curl -X POST "http://localhost:63550/User" -H  "accept: */*" -H  "Content-Type: application/json" -d "{\"nickName\":\"string\",\"name\":\"string\",\"email\":\"string\"}"

+		2. **GET**: Will return the list of the users created.

+				curl -X GET "http://localhost:63550/User/List" -H  "accept: */*"